Features

 );

 This is the definition of the events table.
-This tables stores the work order items.
+This table stores the work order items.

 CREATE TABLE `events` (